dbmcclain/LispPlotter/README.md

-Step 2: In LispWorks, or in Emacs/Slime connected to LispWorks via Swank [1], you may execute a convenience script that will allow you to quickly get it all loaded and working:
+Step 2: In LispWorks, or in Emacs/Slime connected to LispWorks via Swank [1], you may execute a convenience script that will allow you to quickly get it all loaded and working (see load-script.lisp for any changes indicated for your environment):

 (load "load-script.lisp")